crumblingstatue/hexerator-book/hexerator/src/tutorial/03-selections-and-regions.md

 ![Screenshot](../screenshots/tutorial/add-as-region.jpg)

 This will open the Regions window, where you can name your newly created region.
 Let's name it `thumbnail`.
-You can press enter once finished
+You can press enter once finished.

 ![Screenshot](../screenshots/tutorial/regions-window.jpg)